Carl Gutwin: Touch-based interaction

 In 2012, Gutwin along with Andy Cockburn and David Ahlstrom, studied the human factors of touch based interactions such as tapping and dragging.
 The goal of the research was to provide developers a foundational knowledge in this area.
 The experiment was conducted using three input devices (the finger, stylus, and mouse as a performance baseline) and three different pointing activities which were bidirectional tapping, one-dimensional dragging, and radial dragging (pointing to items arranged in a circle around the cursor).
 For tapping, the results showed that finger pointing was faster than the stylus/mouse but inaccurate.
 For dragging, finger input is slower than mouse and stylus.
 For radial dragging, it was found that task time and movement distance are all linearly correlated with number of items available.
 Other radial dragging results showed that the stylus is the fastest but had the highest error rate of the three devices.

 Awards

 Gutwin was inducted into the ACM CHI Academy for his contributions to HCI research in 2012.
-In 2015 he was recognized as an ACM Distinguished Researcher.
+In 2015 he was recognized as an ACM Distinguished Member.